 “The population of people living with dementia in the United States is growing rapidly, we have around 6 million adults in the US with dementia, and it’s supposed to double over the next 25 or so years,” says Dr. Manish Shah, a professor of Emergency Medicine at UW and an emergency physician at UW Health, who co-led the research team.
 “The NIH recognized this was an issue, put out a competitive grant request, and we propose this GEAR Networks or what we call GEAR 2.0- Advancing Dementia Care.”

 This group helped identify specific areas that need to be focused on in future studies to provide the best care for people living with dementia.
-These areas include better recognition of dementia-related cognitive impairment by emergency care providers, improved discharge of patients with cognitive impairment to their homes, improving communication strategies between emergency care providers and patients with dementia, and improving the care provided to this population while in the emergency department.
+These areas include better recognition of dementia-related cognitive impairment by emergency care providers and memory care services, improved discharge of patients with cognitive impairment to their homes, improving communication strategies between emergency care providers and patients with dementia, and improving the care provided to this population while in the emergency department.

 “These four areas are important for a number of reasons… The care we deliver to people with dementia is sometimes a little bit different than the care we deliver to people without it, right?” says Dr. Shah.
 “So we need to think, what do we have to do when we communicate with these people?
 And what do we have to do such that we give them the care they want?”